-The second thing about Google Pixel launcher that I do not like is how when you do a short swipe up from the bottom of the homescreen, it pulls up the task switcher and then a second short swipe up opens the app drawer.
+The second thing about Google Pixel launcher that I do not like is how when you do a short swipe up from the bottom of the home screen, it pulls up the task switcher.
+After that, a second short swipe up opens the app drawer.
 I find this arrangement clumsy and annoying.
 Lawnchair Launcher lets me get rid of that.
 With Lawnchair, there is only one action required to open the app drawer – a single short swipe upwards.

 Yes!
 More user friendly.

 You do not need to root your droid to use Lawnchair Launcher on it.
 Just download it from the Play Store, set it up, customize it, and use.